 2. Trouble concentrating at work or school.
 This can include finding it harder to learn, focus, be creative, meet deadlines, remember information or take tests.

 3. Difficulty driving, and sometimes being more prone to getting into accidents.
-The CDC has found sleep insufficiency is “linked to motor vehicle crashes, industrial disasters, and medical and other occupational error.” (
+The CDC has found sleep insufficiency is similar to intoxication.
+The CDC links sleep deprivation to motor vehicle crashes, industrial disasters, and medical and other occupational error.
+(10)

 Sleep Deprivation Treatment